 Many people are better at learning new things by watching someone else do it rather than just reading instructions off a piece of paper, so briefing your caregiver is always recommended.
 Also, because your leopard gecko likely doesn’t know the person who’s caring for them, this can cause them to stress out pretty heavily.

 A lot of this stress can happen whenever they go to feed them or give them fresh water, so pretty much anything that warrants them to put their hand in the tank.
 Luckily, there are two ways to help reduce this if you’re someone who frequently leaves or would just like to cut this problem out altogether.

 The first solution is to actually get a better tank.
 You might be wondering what a tank has to do with your leopard geckos stress, but it does actually play a huge factor in it more than you might think.

 This is because when you have a tank that only allows access from the top, this actually spooks them out every time you reach in, especially with new people.
-To reduce this, I recommend this tank here from Amazon.
+To reduce this, I recommend a tank with front opening doors.

 Having a tank like that will allow your leopard gecko to see what’s approaching it and won’t be as scared whenever it’s time to feed them.
 Shoot, they might even build a bond with the caretaker while you’re gone.